 Can Gluten Sensitivity Cause Weight Gain?
 Immune System Imbalances

 Immune responses to gluten can create danger signals in the body, which shunt nutrients in undesirable ways.
 One result: the body can become hungrier and bigger.

 Clinicians all over the country are slowly learning for themselves that people can become better after gluten elimination.
 They can even heal very serious illnesses and perhaps lose weight, with a gluten-free diet as part of a balanced diet.

 Take the work of Dr. Terry Wahls as an example.
 She had progressive multiple sclerosis.
 Both in her life and in her research she found great success with this: a gluten-free diet plus copious amounts of vegetables and other healthy habits.

 Her progressive, debilitating disease was lifted with a gluten-free, healthy diet.
 Her research is showing similar results.

-Another finding in her research: her diet plan is very healthy and well-rounded; she has almost complete recovery from her MS.
+Another finding in her research: her diet plan is very healthy and well-rounded; she has almost completely recovered from her MS.

 Multiple sclerosis is a disease of imbalanced immunity and diet plays a powerful impact on the course of the disease.